artcom/acms-ui/README.md

-# CMS Frontend
+# ACMS UI

-A frontend webapp which allows browsing/editing the json content served by the git-json-api service.
+A webapp ui which allows browsing/editing the json content served by the [`acms-api`](https://github.com/artcom/acms-api) service.

 ## Usage